Last Updated on March 7, 2021 by

 Procedure

-1. Add three heaped teaspoons of iron sulfate into one liter of water.
+1. Add three heaped teaspoons of iron sulfate to one liter of water.
 You can increase the volume depending on the area covered with moss.
-To avoid lumpiness, place the chemical in the sprayer first, add a few cups of warm water and shake until it dissolves.
+To avoid lumpiness, place the chemical in the sprayer first, add a few cups of warm water, and shake until it dissolves.

 2. Top up the sprayer with warm but not boiling water and shake well to mix thoroughly.
 You can filter the solution or decant it after mixing to prevent your sprayer from clogging.